Paula Yankauskas, VMD

 Emily Buskey, DVM

-Dr. Emily has lived in Vermont her whole life, other than a short stint in Wisconsin (for school) and the High Peaks region of the adirondacks.
+Dr. Emily has lived in Vermont her whole life, other than a short stint in Wisconsin (for school) and the High Peaks region of the Adirondacks.
 She has a degree in music composition from Vassar College, and also attended UVM as well studying veterinary medicine at the University of Wisconsin-Madison.
-Veterinary Medicine is a second career for her – she was previously a dairy farmer, and taught therapeutic horseback riding and worked with children with autism.
+Veterinary Medicine is a second career for her – she was previously a dairy farmer, taught therapeutic horseback riding, and worked with children with autism.